There is a wide range of books on many strategies, indicators, etc., but price action books are quite hard to find.

 All the types of trading ranges (Wyckoff schematics) and the nature of each event in a trading range were discussed in detail.

-To my surprise, the re-distribution schematic, which is barely known to many was fully analyzed as well.
+To my surprise, the re-distribution schematic, which is barely known to many, was also fully analyzed.

 PRICE ACTION BOOK #4; Trading Price Action Series – By Al Brooks

 These books always feature on every price action book list, and rightly so.

 Trading Price Action Trends is the first book in the series written by Al Brooks.